Jesut0ni/agent-tools/README.md

 # agent-tools

-An open registry of machine-readable tools designed for AI agents to discover and call programmatically — no human in the loop.
+An open registry of machine-readable tools designed for AI agents to discover and call programmatically; no human in the loop.

 Built around three primitives: